Common Places You Can Find Termites

 You are likely to find them:

-Under piles of lumber – If you pile wood for your fireplace and the wood on the bottom of the pile never gets used and has been sitting for a few years – that is an ideal dampwood termite habitat.
+Under piles of lumber – If you pile wood for your fireplace and the wood on the bottom has been sitting for a few years – that is an ideal dampwood termite habitat.
 For instance, the bottommost logs are a likely place to look.

 Basements – Wooden furniture kept in moist basements is a treat for Dampwood termites.
-Make sure to check your wooden furniture in the basement for termite holes.
+Also, make sure to check your wooden furniture in the basement for termite holes.

-Not everywhere in Southern California has problems with dampwood termites because termites have plenty of moist rotten wood outside and have no need to come inside your home.
-If they do enter, they cause a substantial amount of damage, so if you see any sign of dampwood termites call for an inspection.
+First, not everywhere in Southern California has problems with dampwood termites.
+For example, termites have plenty of moist rotten wood outside and have no need to come inside your home.
+However, if they do enter, they cause a substantial amount of damage.
+So if you find dampwood termites call for an inspection.

 Where are Drywood Termites?